tawesoft/morph/README.md

 ### Functions

+*This section is to be read in order, as it incrementally introduces more advanced Morph features for manipulating functions.*

-* Wrapping and transforming Go functions with morph.
+* Wrapping and transforming Go functions with Morph.
 * Creating custom function wrappers.
 * Wrapping and transforming higher-order functions.

 ### General

-* Don't repeat yourself: the `$token` replacement reference.
-* Creating a morph build step with `go generate`.
+* Repeatable Morph code generation with `go generate`.

 [Apples To Oranges: mapping between Go structs with Morph.]: doc/mapping-go-structs-with-morph.md
 [Deep copy and deep equals without runtime reflection.]: doc/deep-copy-equals-without-reflection.md